ShivsharanSanjawad/SagarGyan/README.md

 ## Overview

-**SagarGyan** (सागर ान - "Ocean Knowledge") is an AI-Driven Unified Data Platform designed to revolutionize marine ecosystem research, fisheries management, and molecular biodiversity insights in India.
+**SagarGyan** ("Ocean Knowledge") is an AI-Driven Unified Data Platform designed to revolutionize marine ecosystem research, fisheries management, and molecular biodiversity insights in India.
 The platform integrates advanced machine learning, real-time data analytics, and interactive visualization to provide comprehensive oceanographic and biodiversity intelligence.

 ### What We Aim For